dottjt/LearningSchedule/README.md

 # Updates

+**10-06-17** - Decided to take it easy today, given it's Saturday and I've been burning myself out on the weekends with high expectations of what I'm going to achieve.
+So today I worked on other authentication features and a bulk of it is done.
+Like reset token, forgot password page, registration verification etc. Still haven't quite got it emails to work, and the mailgun api is god-awful.
+Absolutely.
+Awful.

+**09-06-17** - Learnt a lot more linux.
+I'm starting to get back to developing my application.
+Been fixing a heap of bugs and creating new pages for authentication.
+I'm over learning dev ops things.
+Instead, I've been planning all the steps I need to get my app into beta.
+The list is quite small now:

+Register new user:

+- Get emais to work and test their outcomes, like user confirmation etc.

+Application:

+- Have schedules/updates/tags appear in a consistent order.
+- Ability to upload an avatar.
+File uploads in general.
+- General validation for certain input elements.

 **08-06-17** - Today we reached a wonderful milestone.
 My application is now live on the internet at learningschedule.com!
 Admittedly it has a lot of bugs and most basic functions like signing up doesn't work, but that's okay CAUSE OMG IT'S LIVE AND THAT'S PRETTY COOL TOO.
 I also fixed a heap of bugs and the application is on track.

 **07-06-17** - I spent most of today debugging my applicaiton from a dev ops point of view, and finally I made the website live at learningschedule.com!
 I learnt so much about postgres and unix in the process.
 Am most likely going to learn more systemd over the coming days, but I feel like I've really nail psql in the command line, as well as understanding user permissions and that kind of jazz.
 Oh, and I feel like docker I understand what docker ACTUALLY wasn't working - largely to do with postgres user permissions, but now I know :)